joshtwo/metBot/README.md

   -c, --config=USER   Set up a config file, optionally for USER if specified.
   -u, --user=USER     Run the bot with USER's config file.
   -o, --owner=USER    Set the owner of the bot to USER.
+  -t, --trigger=TRIGS Set the bot's trigger(s), a comma-separated list.
+If you
+                        want to use a comma in your trigger, type it as \, in the list.
+Ex -t !,\,,^ gives you ! , ^ as 3 triggers.
   -i, --input         Force input to be on.
   -I, --no-input      Force input to be off.
   -l, --logging       Force logging to be on.